PieMC-Dev/PieMC/README.md

 3. Test your changes thoroughly.
 4. Submit a pull request with a clear description of your changes and the problem it solves.

-# PieMC Bedrock Roadmap 🚀
+# PieMC Roadmap 🚀

-Our roadmap outlines the future development plans for PieMC Bedrock.
+Our roadmap outlines the future development plans for PieMC.
 We're excited about the potential of this project and aim to bring a comprehensive and feature-rich Minecraft: Bedrock Edition server software to the community.
 Here's what we have in store:

 ## Phase 1: Foundational Development 🛠️